danyalmoazzam/danyalmoazzam/README.md

-<h3 align="left">Hi 👋!
-My name is Danyal Moazzam. and I'm a MERN Stack Developer, from Pakistan 🇵🇰 .</h3>
+<h3 align="center">Hi 👋!
+My name is Danyal Moazzam and I'm a MERN Stack Developer, from Pakistan 🇵🇰 .</h3>

 ###